 Use of Federal Supply Schedules

-FAR 8.404 streamlines Federal Supply Schedule ordering but requires strict adherence to agency-specific, statutory, and reporting requirements, especially for order type selection and publicizing.
+FAR 8.404 streamlines Federal Supply Schedule ordering but requires strict adherence to agency-specific, statutory, and documentation requirements, especially for non-fixed-price orders and publicizing certain actions.

 Overview

-FAR 8.404 outlines the procedures and requirements for using Federal Supply Schedules (FSS), including the establishment of Blanket Purchase Agreements (BPAs) and placement of orders.
-It clarifies that many standard FAR parts (13, 14, 15, and 19) do not apply to FSS orders, and that such orders are considered to meet full and open competition requirements.
-The section details responsibilities for contracting officers, acquisition planning, pricing, order types, publicizing requirements, and compliance with statutory and regulatory obligations.
-It also addresses the use of fixed-price versus time-and-materials/labor-hour orders, reporting, and line item referencing for orders and BPAs.
+FAR 8.404 outlines the procedures and requirements for using Federal Supply Schedules (FSS), including the placement of orders and establishment of Blanket Purchase Agreements (BPAs).
+It clarifies that most procedures from Parts 13, 14, 15, and 19 do not apply to FSS orders, and such orders are considered to meet full and open competition requirements.
+The section details acquisition planning, pricing, order types, publicizing requirements, and compliance with statutory and regulatory obligations.
+It also addresses the use of fixed-price, time-and-materials, and labor-hour orders, including the need for determinations and findings (D&F) when non-fixed-price orders are used.
+Additional requirements apply for orders funded by the American Recovery and Reinvestment Act and for orders exceeding certain thresholds.
+The section emphasizes the importance of referencing correct line items and ensuring service contract reporting compliance.

 Key Rules

-- Orders and BPAs under FSS are exempt from most of FAR Parts 13, 14, 15, and 19, but must follow specific FSS procedures.
+- Orders and BPAs under FSS are exempt from most FAR Parts 13, 14, 15, and 19 requirements and are considered to use full and open competition.

 - Agency-Specific Requirements

-- Contracting officers must apply all relevant statutory and regulatory requirements of their agency, and agencies must provide this information.
+- Contracting officers must apply all relevant statutory and regulatory requirements of the ordering agency.

 - Acquisition Planning